Gadao's Cave

-Gadao's Cave, also known as Liyang Gadao, is a rock art site on the United States island of Guam.
-Located near the village of Inarajan, the cave is the site of a panel of approximately 50 Chamorro pictographs, painted with a mixture of coral lime and tree sap.
+Gadao's Cave, also known as Liyang Gadao, is a rock art site on the United States island of Guam, located near the village of Inarajan.
+The cave was listed on the National Register of Historic Places in 1974.

+Images

+The cave is the site of a panel of approximately 50 Chamorro pictographs, painted with a mixture of coral lime and tree sap.
 The most unusual images are of two human stick figures that appear to be carrying things.
-It is not known who painted them or when, and what their significance is.
-The legendary chief of Inarajan Gadao is believed to be the creator of the cave's images.
+It is not known who painted them or when, nor what their significance is.
+The legendary chief of Inarajan Gadao is said to be the creator of the cave's images.

-The cave was listed on the National Register of Historic Places in 1974.